Atik2788/E-learning10-server/README.md

 * app.use(cors())

-When you want to deploy vercel, just wright
+When you want to deploy vercel, just write
 ### vercel

 # Here some steps.